bahamas10/sombra/07-omnics.txt/README.md

 ```

 From the source code it is apparent that the terminal is purposefully
-"disconnected", and perhaps be implemented at a later time.
+"disconnected", and may perhaps be implemented at a later time.
 As long as this is
 the source code, the terminal will do nothing for us.

 Conclusion